microsoft/rust-for-dotnet-devs/src/language/custom-types/members.md

 ```

 Just like in C#, for the method in the extension trait to become available
-(2), the extension trait muse be imported (1).
+(2), the extension trait must be imported (1).
 Also note, the extension trait
 identifier `StrWrapExt` can itself be discarded via `_` at the time of import
 without affecting the availability of `wrap` for `String`.